Before you buy

 The above criteria will help guide your choice among several potential candidates.
 Your broker can provide you with a list of inspectors or professionals (e.g. architect, building technologist or structural engineer) who meet these requirements.
 If so, your broker has an obligation to refer more than one name.

-To better protect you, the OACIQ has entered into agreements with the following associations of building inspectors, which meet these criteria:
+The OACIQ has entered into agreements with the following associations of building inspectors, which meet the above-mentioned criteria:

 Regardless of which inspection firm you retain, it should ensure that its professionals meet the above requirements.